2024 Tuolumne Accident 圖瓦勒米的一場攀岩意外

 這天我們前往的區域叫 Tuolumne,位於整個優勝美地園區的東北方,是海拔較高、偏冷又最早下雪的區域。我們的目標 – Cathedral Peak 是它最經典的五顆星路線,標準路線難度 5.6,根據書中指南,從路邊停車走山路接近岩牆要走一個半小時。因為人生地不熟,我們邊找路邊走了快 3 小時,路途上被白人用雙杖飆速超車,還遇到一大群中老年男女程度不均的韓國人,寒暄了幾句,得知他們的目標跟我們一樣,就暗自決定要趕在這群會塞車的隊伍之前抵達。多了一點找路的急迫性,我們在接近山壁時努力朝碎石坡上方邁進,對照書中的圖像抵達我們所認為的起攀點,事後證明是錯誤的位置,但當時現場沒有任何人可以詢問確認。Cathedral Peak 有 5 個繩距,加上撤退的時間,代表會消耗一整天,垂降的位置不會回到起攀點,因此所有的裝備都要帶上牆。分配好兩人的裝備,簡單立個腳架拍張合照留念,下午 1 點左右我開始先鋒,攀爬第一段繩距。

-After a simple breakfast, we packed away food, trash, and cookware into the bear-proof box, geared up, and drove into the park to one of the few areas with cell service.
-Besides checking messages and the weather, the main reason was syncing with Taiwan’s time difference so my climbing partner could check daily work progress to his work crew back home.
-Then we drove deeper into the forest, left the car safely by the roadside, around 10 a.m. we started moving toward the crag.
+After a simple breakfast, we packed away food, trash, and cookware into the bear-proof box, geared up, and drove into the park to one of the few areas with the cell service.
+Besides checking messages and the weather, the main goal was to sync with the Taiwan’s time difference, so Xiao Hu could check daily progress with his work crew back home.
+Then we drove deeper into the forest, left the car safely by the roadside, and started approaching toward the rock wall around 10 a.m.

-That day we were headed to the Tuolumne, located in the northeast of Yosemite National Park.
+That day we were headed to the Tuolumne area in the northeast part of the Yosemite National Park.
 It is an area with a higher altitude, relatively cold, and first to snow.
-Our objective was Cathedral Peak and its most classic five-star route, and the difficulty is rated 5.6.
-According to the guidebook, the approach from roadside parking to the base takes about 1.5 hours.
+Our objective was the Cathedral Peak.
+Its most classic five-star standard route is rated 5.6.
+According to the guidebook, the approach hike from the roadside parking to the base takes about 1.5 hours.
 Unfamiliar with the area, we wandered nearly 3 hours.
 Along the way, we were briskly overtaken by white hikers with trekking poles and later crossed paths with a large Korean group of middle-aged climbers of varying ability.
-After a brief exchange, we learned they had the same destination, so we quietly resolved to get there before that potential traffic jam.
-With renewed urgency, we pushed up the talus slope, matching the guidebook’s topos to what we thought was the start (later we’d learn we were wrong, but at the time there was no one to ask).
-Cathedral Peak is 5 pitches, plus descend time, meaning a full-day effort.
-The rappel descends elsewhere, not back to the same base, so all gear must go on the wall.
-After dividing the load, we set up a tripod, took a commemorative photo, and around 1 p.m.
-I began leading the first pitch.
+After a brief exchange, we learned that they had the same destination, so we quietly resolved to get there before that potential traffic jam.
+With renewed urgency, we pushed up the talus slope matching the guidebook’s topos to what we thought was the start.
+Later we’d learn that we were wrong, but at the time there was no one to ask.
+Cathedral Peak has 5 pitches plus descend time meaning a full-day effort.
+The rappel descends elsewhere not back to the base, so all gear must go on the wall.
+After dividing the load, we set up a tripod and took a commemorative photo.
+Around 1 p.m., I began leading the first pitch.

-我先鋒了一段距離,岩質不穩。I led for a while, and the rock was unstable.
+我先鋒了一段距離,岩質不穩。I led for a while, and the rock was flaky.

 出發沒多久,邊爬心中開始冒出一點怪怪的感覺,岩質不穩,邊爬岩壁會邊碎裂的那種,雖然路跡不一定會留下前人摸過的碳酸鎂粉,但也不像是條熱門路線,應該要有碎石植披已被清理乾淨的狀態。因為難度體感超過 5.6,我在三層樓的高度低頭跟繩伴抱怨幾句,但抬頭看得到 8 到 10 樓的高度處,有綁在樹上的繩環 anchor,就暫時放棄撤退的念頭再努力拚看看。